Cockermouth in Cumbria

 The area around Cockermouth boasts some of the best villages including Eskdale, Coniston, Seatoller, Troutbeck, High Borrans, Kentmere, and Brigsteer.

-Cockermouth has some unmissable waterfalls nearby like Tilberthwaite Gill, Rydal Falls, Hebblethwaite Hall Gill, Styhead Gill Waterfalls, Taylorgill Force, Aira Force, and Hell Gill Force.
+The area around Cockermouth features a number of interesting waterfalls including Tilberthwaite Gill, Rydal Falls, Hebblethwaite Hall Gill, Styhead Gill Waterfalls, Taylorgill Force, Aira Force, and Hell Gill Force.

-River Lickle, Appletree Worth Beck, Styhead Gill, Crowdundle Beck, Aira Beck, Hell Gill, and River Kent at Kentmere are great places to visit near Cockermouth if you like rivers and streams.
+The area around Cockermouth boasts some of the best rivers and streams including River Lickle, Appletree Worth Beck, Styhead Gill, Crowdundle Beck, Aira Beck, Hell Gill, and River Kent at Kentmere.

-Towns to visit near Cockermouth include Sedbergh, Bowness On Windermere, Ulverston, Penrith, Kendal, Ambleside, and Kirkby Stephen.
+Cockermouth has some unmissable towns nearby like Sedbergh, Bowness On Windermere, Ulverston, Penrith, Kendal, Ambleside, and Kirkby Stephen.

 Smardale Gill Nature Reserve is one of Cockermouth's best, nearby disused railway lines to visit in Cockermouth.

-Airports to visit near Cockermouth include Barrow/Walney Island Airport, and Carlisle Lake District Airport.
+Cockermouth has some unmissable airports nearby like Barrow/Walney Island Airport, and Carlisle Lake District Airport.

 Cockermouth History